Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Conclusion

 \section{Conclusion}

-This paper introduces a pseudo-structural framework for reduced-rank matrix-valued time series models, enabling the decomposition of contemporaneous co-movements into row-specific, column-specific, and joint components.
-By leveraging the Kronecker structure of the reduced-rank matrix autoregressive model, we derive interpretable linear combinations that annihilate serial correlation, akin to common feature analysis in vector autoregressions.
-Our approach provides explicit inference on these co-movement structures, supported by an estimation procedure to navigate the non-convex landscape and a rank-lag selection criterion validated in simulations.
-Empirical applications reveal distinct co-movement patterns: Macroeconomic indicators across countries exhibit strong row- and column-specific linkages, while coincident and leading indexes across U.S. states show no evidence of low-rank structures, underscoring the adaptability of our method to both reduced- and full-rank settings.
-All code and replication material for this paper can be found in the Julia repository \texttt{PseudoStructuralComovements} on the second author's GitHub page \url{https://github.com/ivanuricardo/pseudostructuralcomovements}.
+A pseudo-structural framework for reduced-rank matrix-valued time series models is introduced, enabling the decomposition of contemporaneous co-movements into row-specific, column-specific, and joint components.
+By leveraging the Kronecker structure of the reduced-rank matrix autoregressive model, interpretable linear combinations that annihilate serial correlation are derived, akin to common feature analysis in vector autoregressions.
+The approach provides explicit inference on these co-movement structures, supported by an estimation procedure to navigate the non-convex landscape and a rank-lag selection criterion validated in simulations.
+An empirical application to coincident indicators across nine Midwestern U.S. states reveals distinct co-movement patterns along both the state and indicator dimensions, with Iowa's agricultural cycle transmitting broadly across the region while Ohio's manufacturing dynamics link primarily to Illinois.
+All code and replication material are available in the Julia repository \texttt{PseudoStructuralComovements} on the second author's GitHub page \url{https://github.com/ivanuricardo/pseudostructuralcomovements}.

 The proposed methodology can be extended in several directions.
 One could consider a tensor-valued time series instead of a matrix-valued time series.
 The left null space would then require additional terms to further disaggregate the co-movement structure into three co-movement dimensions instead of simply row- and column-wise co-movement relations.
 Another interesting future research direction is the investigation of non-contemporaneous co-movements in matrix-valued time series (e.g., \citealp{cubadda2001noncontemporaneous}).
 This would allow for adjustment delays in the co-movement relations across the different rows and columns of the matrix-valued time series.